MapieMamunhe/alx-low_level_programming/0x00-hello_world/README.md

-1-compiler - Compile a C file without linking (name of the file will be in $CFILE) 2-assembler - Generates the assembly code of the file $CFILE 3-name - creates executable named cisfun from $CFILE
+1-compiler - Compile a C file without linking (name of the file will be in $CFILE) 2-assembler - Generates the assembly code of the file $CFILE 3-name - creates executable named cisfun from $CFILE 4-puts.c - C program that prints using puts and exits with 0